SimonHegele/LUTR/README.md

 required Time:  04m35s (64 threads, server) / 21m54 (8 threads, laptop)

 The required time required to process a gene is highly dependent on the number of isoforms annotated.<br>
-While most genes are processed within seconds, few genes may take several minutes to process.
+While most genes are processed within a fraction of a second, genes with many isoforms may take more than a minute to process.

 ## 5.3 Results